-As of June 30, 2014, fund balances for government funds are made up of the following:
+As of June 30, 2015, fund balances for government funds are made up of the following:

 - Nonspendable Fund Balance includes amounts that are (a) not in spendable form, or (b) legally or contractually required to be maintained intact such as an endowment.
 The "not in spendable form" criterion includes items that are not expected to be converted to cash, for example: amounts held for perpetuity, prepaid amounts, and long-term receivables. - Restricted Fund Balance includes amounts that can be spent only for the specific purposes stipulated by external resource providers, constitutionally or through enabling legislation.
 Restrictions may effectively be changed or lifted only with the consent of resource providers. - Committed Fund Balance includes amounts that can only be used for the specific purposes determined by a formal action of the Agency's highest level of decision-making authority, SAFCA's Board of Directors.
 Commitments may be changed or lifted only by the Agency taking the same formal action that imposed the constraint originally.
 For SAFCA, the commitments would occur by a resolution approved by the Board of Directors. - Assigned Fund Balance comprises amounts intended to be used by the Agency for specific purposes that are neither restricted nor committed.
-Intent is expressed by (1) SAFCA's Board of Directors or the Executive Director, or their nominee, to which SAFCA's Board of Directors have delegated the authority to assign amounts to be used for specific purposes and to assign the residual amount for the capital projects and debt service funds. - Unassigned Fund Balance is the residual classification for the General Fund and includes all amounts not contained in the other classifications.
+Intent is expressed by (1) SAFCA's Board of Directors or the Executive Director, or their nominee, to which SAFCA's Board of Directors have delegated the authority to assign amounts to be used for specific purposes and to assign the residual amount for the capital projects and debt service funds.
+Per GASB 54, any amounts of ending General Fund Balance that will be used in the following year's budget is assigned. - Unassigned Fund Balance is the residual classification for the General Fund and includes all amounts not contained in the other classifications.
 Unassigned amounts are technically available for any purpose.